Make money online from user testing

-User Testing is proving itself to be a very valuable way of making some extra money online.
+User Testing is proving itself to be a very valuable way of making some extra money online, and compared to surveys a much more valuable use of time as well.

-Essentially it is usability testing of websites or apps, testing websites set up and your opinion of it.
+Essentially it is usability testing of websites or apps, testing websites, the set up and your opinion of it, making suggestions for improvements.
 Developers want to know that their website works the way it is supposed to.

-It can involve a lot of different things from questions about categories to going through a website whilst talking out loud and voice your opinions.
+It can involve a lot of different things from questions about categories to going through a website whilst talking out loud and voicing your opinions.

 Compared to the other sites there is much more money for your time.
 Perhaps not as regular but am trying to get into more sites, the important thing with these sites is that you need to be honest and do it properly otherwise they will not want you to continue